HPS masthead

 The radiation we are exposed to when we fly is uniform throughout the airplane; that is, the passengers in all cabins, as well as the crew, receive the same radiation dose.
 This dose is from cosmic radiation, produced when energetic particles from all around our galaxy and to a lesser extent, from our own sun, interact with the Earth’s atmosphere.
 The resulting x rays, neutrons, protons, electrons, muons, and pions have enough energy to penetrate the walls of the aircraft from all directions.

-The radiation dose we receive as passengers on a commercial airplane is very low, about 3 to 5 microsieverts per hour (see the Health Physics Society’s “frequently asked question” on dose from airline travel at http://hps.org/publicinformation/ate/faqs/commercialflights.html).
-The recommended maximum for members of the public exposed to ionizing radiation is 1,000 microsieverts, so you would have to fly for 200 hours or more in a year to reach this limit.
+The radiation dose we receive as passengers on a commercial airplane is very low, about 3 to 5 microsieverts per hour (µSv h-1); see the Health Physics Society's "frequently asked questions" on dose from airline travel.
+The recommended maximum for members of the public exposed to ionizing radiation is 1,000 µSv, so you would have to fly for 200 hours or more in a year to reach this limit.
 (Note that this is just a recommended limit, not a safety limit; you can exceed this limit without any effect on your health.)
-You can calculate the dose you might receive from air travel using the Federal Aviation Administration’s online calculator at http://jag.cami.jccbi.gov./cariprofile.asp.
+You can calculate the dose you might receive from air travel using the Federal Aviation Administration's online calculator.

 Linnea Wahl, CHP

 Answer posted on 11 November 2011.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.